Transborder and Global Human Dynamics - Doctor of Philosophy

 This course supports the Borderlands and Ethnic Studies graduate certificate

-This roadmap assumes prospective students have entered the PhD program with 30 credits from a completed Master’s program (Years 1 and 2) that may be used to satisfy different requirements, and that graduate students pursue the degree full time, taking 9 credit hours per semester.
+This roadmap assumes prospective students have entered the PhD program with 12-30 credits from a completed Master’s program (Years 1 and 2) that may be used to satisfy different requirements, and that graduate students pursue the degree full time, taking 9 credit hours per semester.
 Each student will work out a plan of study with their committee during the first semester in the program.
+In all cases, students will complete 54 credits, 9 per semester in each of Fall and Spring of Years 3, 4 and 5.

 Plan of Study Grid